wp-plugins/cf-wod-posts/readme.txt

 The WOD post type uses the native WordPress interface for editing WODs, so you can include links, pictures, videos or short-codes with your WODs just as you can in a blog post or page.

-The WODs automatically post to whatever page you have set to list your recent posts.
+By default, WODs display to whatever page you have set to list your recent posts.

+However, since Version 1.1 of the plugin, there is also a WOD widget included so you can display your recent WODs in a sidebar, footer, or any other location your theme allows placement of a widget.

 View [Installation instructions](http://wordpress.org/plugins/cf-wod-posts/installation/) or check out the plugin’s [Screenshots page](http://wordpress.org/plugins/cf-wod-posts/screenshots).